Art & the City

 Together with UCL Urban Laboratory and Robin Wilson and Barbara Penner at the Bartlett, I've organised a day-long symposium Unmoored Cities: Radical Urban Futures and Climate Catastrophes.
 I'll be introducing the event at 10am and chairing the plenary talk by CJ Lim.
 Here's the details:

-This symposium will redress this by exploring imaginative modes of thinking in relation to future cities and climate change, asking how we might think through radical and utopian possibilities for unmoored cities.
+This symposium explores imaginative modes of thinking in relation to future cities and climate change, asking how we might think through radical and utopian possibilities for unmoored cities.
 How will cities continue to thrive if they are submerged; will they float or even lift off into the air; and what might it mean to move a city?
 Drawing together speakers from a wide range of disciplines - anthropology, architecture, art, fiction, and geography - this symposium explores multiple urban imaginaries that engage with future cities and climate change.
 The result will be to challenge and expand the narrow range of possibilities that currently characterise approaches to the subject.

 Thursday 8 September 2016, 630-830pm, Manchester Cathedral Visitor Centre, 10 Cateaton Street, Manchester

 To celebrate the publication of Global Undergrounds: Exploring Cities Within, I'll be presenting a 45-minute talk on underground Manchester followed by the launch of the book with some refreshments.
-To book a ticket for this event, visit:

-Friday 13 November 2015, 630-830pm, Senate House, London
+13 November 2015, 630-830pm, Senate House, London

 I'll be speaking on Senate House and the imagination at this event, along with Bradley L. Garrett, Katia Pizzi, Hilary Geoghegan, Henry Irving and Claire Launchbury.